kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resource-definition-versioning.md

 - Entries that follow Kubernetes version patterns are sorted before those that do not.
-- For entries that follow Kubernetes version patterns, each numeric portions of the version string is sorted largest to smallest.
+- For entries that follow Kubernetes version patterns, the numeric portions of the version string is sorted largest to smallest.
 - If the strings `beta` or `alpha` follow the first numeric portion, they sorted in that order, after the equivalent string without the `beta` or `alpha`